-Critically, Goldman Sachs has a comprehensive firm-wide vendor management policy and program, which provides a risk-based framework for managing vendor relationships that is consistent with regulatory guidance.
+Critically, Goldman Sachs has a comprehensive Firmwide Policy on Vendor Management and Program that provides a risk-based framework for managing third party relationships consistent with regulatory guidance.
 The policy and program are designed to manage vendor risk, including legal, regulatory, information security, reputational, operational, commercial and other risks involved in engaging vendors.
-Vendor-related risks, including issues related to human rights, such as slavery and human trafficking, are documented, managed and escalated to divisional leadership and/or senior governance groups as appropriate.
+Vendor related risks, including issues related to human rights, such as modern slavery and human trafficking, are documented, managed and escalated to divisional leadership and/or senior governance groups as appropriate.
 This escalation model is designed to ensure that monitoring, reporting and incidence matters are dealt with quickly and at the appropriate level within the firm.